Thursday, December 31, 2015

 I remember every split second of that moment.
 My mouth going ajar, the small gasp I drew in and the inevitable burning in my eyes.

-very time I took a breath to say something, I found myself holding back a choke.
+I remember my inability to find any words.
+Every time I took a breath to say something, I found myself holding back a choke.

 "It's yours'," he said.